 – Can you tell me why Disques Solid eventually shut down?

 It was a combination of things.
 Our albums started getting delayed and we didn’t sell enough of the previous releases, which led to revenue problems.
 Also, as Étienne’s and Alex’s careers grew, I was handling more and more of the label work.
-So after the releases of “Wuz” in 2001, I realized things had to change and I asked them be more involved as A&Rs.
+So after the release of “Wuz” in 2001, I realized things had to change and I asked them to be more involved as A&Rs.
 I had to wait several months to get an answer, but I was secretly hoping that one of them would produce an album that would save the label.
 So I waited throughout 2001 and into January of next year, until I got tired.
 They finally told me they preferred to focus on their careers, and even though we had some final discussions about relaunching with help from a major label, it was too late because the scene had changed.
-The Internet bubble had crashed and Napster was already a threat, so the majors didn’t want to take risks anymore, and most of excitement had vanished from the indie scene because everyone wanted to make money from hits.
-French Touch was dying and RnB was on the rise, along with a revival of rock music thanks to bands like The White Stripes, Arctic Monkeys and The Strokes. Étienne, Alex and I were also in our 30s with kids, so I understood that they prioritized their careers over the label, and we decided to the split up in 2003 with a gentleman’s agreement that I’d have a percentage of their albums and they’d keep the masters.
+The Internet bubble had crashed and Napster was already a threat, so the majors didn’t want to take risks anymore, and most of the excitement had vanished from the indie scene because everyone wanted to make money from hits.
+French Touch was dying and RnB was on the rise, along with a revival of rock music thanks to bands like The White Stripes, Arctic Monkeys and The Strokes. Étienne, Alex and I were also in our 30s with kids, so I understood that they prioritized their careers over the label, and we decided to split up in 2003 with a gentleman’s agreement that I’d have a percentage of their albums and they’d keep the masters.

 – What did you do after Solid?

 Once the French Touch wave had passed, I found myself in a hangover period that lasted about a year.
 The ride with my friends was over, and I was like, “What now? “.
 I needed a job and started to ask around at record labels, and had a meeting with Thierry Chassagne at Warner Music France.
-He was an executive who started at Sony and became President of V2 Records before talking charge of Warner.
+He was an executive who started at Sony and became President of V2 Records before taking charge of Warner.
 His approach was different from the label heads who had international ambitions, like Emmanuel de Buretel.
 Thierry was ambitious too, but he preferred to focus on the local market and supported a lot of French acts, which is why Solid signed a licensing deal with V2 to release their albums in France.
 He also had a great team of people around him, like Armand Thomassian and Sophie Zannettacci, and I owe him a lot for the help he provided us.
 Anyway, I went to see him at Warner in 2003 and told him that I needed a job.
 His answer was, “I can offer you a Product Manager position, but you’re too qualified for that.
 However, if I give you the Head of Marketing job, are you ready for that?
 We’re releasing Hélène Ségara’s album in six weeks and her manager has high expectations for us.
 The previous album shipped a million copies so we need to sell even more with this one.
 Can you handle that? “.
 To be honest, I wasn’t ready, and marketing that kind of album wasn’t my strength, even if Hélène Ségara is a great artist.
 It was a wake-up moment for me, and I had to face the reality that I was trying to fit into an industry where I couldn’t make a real contribution.
 So I thanked him for the talk and continued my search elsewhere.

 – So how did you end up working with library music?